kayode-alatise/Retail-SQL-Analysis/README.md

 This project demonstrates practical SQL skills applied to a realistic retail dataset.
 It highlights how SQL can uncover trends, customer value, and store performance — insights that directly support business decision‑making.

----

-Temitope, this version will render **perfectly** on GitHub — clean tables, proper spacing, beautiful headers, and professional formatting.

-If you want, I can also create:

-- A **shorter GitHub‑optimized version**
-- A **student‑friendly version**
-- A **version with charts**
-- A **version with emojis removed** (for corporate environments)

-Just tell me the style you want.